micmejia/bible-dump/NKJV/Numbers/Num 1.md

 but the Levites shall camp around the tabernacle of the Testimony, that there may be no wrath on the congregation of the children of Israel; and the Levites shall keep[^d] charge of the tabernacle of the Testimony."

 ###### 54
-Thus the children of Israel did; according to all that the Lord commanded Moses, so they did. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Numbers 1:14 _Reuel,_ [Num.
-2:14] [^b]: Numbers 1:16 _called_ [^c]: Numbers 1:17 _designated_ [^d]: Numbers 1:53 _have in their care_
+Thus the children of Israel did; according to all that the Lord commanded Moses, so they did.